railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 Everything about goods receipt is also possible to do manually for a customer delivery.
 But this time, use the automated product delivery processes based on customer orders.
 Install the ``sale`` module so that you can proceed further in this section of the chapter.

-Now create a new customer order from the menu *Sales Management > Sales Orders > New Quotation*.
+Now create a new customer order from the menu :menuselection:`Sales Management --> Sales Orders --> New Quotation`.
 Enter the following data in this order:

 * Shop: Tiny SPRL